LearnWeb3DAO/Defi-Exchange/README.md

             `Ether` and `Crypto Dev` tokens because there is no ratio currently */
         if(cryptoDevTokenReserve == 0) {
-            // Transfer the `cryptoDevToken` address from the user's account to the contract cryptoDevToken.transferFrom(msg.sender, address(this), _amount);
+            // Transfer the `cryptoDevToken` from the user's account to the contract cryptoDevToken.transferFrom(msg.sender, address(this), _amount);
             // Take the current ethBalance and mint `ethBalance` amount of LP tokens to the user.
             // `liquidity` provided is equal to `ethBalance` because this is the first time user
             // is adding `Eth` to the contract, so whatever `Eth` contract has is equal to the one supplied
             // by the user in the current `addLiquidity` call
-            // `liquidity` tokens that need to be minted to the user on `addLiquidity` call shouls always be propotional
+            // `liquidity` tokens that need to be minted to the user on `addLiquidity` call should always be propotional
             // to the eth specified by the user liquidity = ethBalance;
             _mint(msg.sender, liquidity);
+            // _mint is ERC20.sol smart contract function to mint ERC20 tokens
         } else {
             /*
                 If the reserve is not empty, intake any user supplied value for